 After this I was not surprised to find a simple car park strangely signposted the Rambers Carpark on a quite road climbing the ridge over the east side of the Wolds.

 What happened to Woody’s Top Youth Hostel? well its a holiday cottage now.
-Sold by the YHA a couple of years ago.
+Sold by the YHA around 2016.
 It was opened in 1948, to replaced Farforth hostel, just over the fields.
 Its name came’s from “Mr Wood’s Top Barn”, which is what it was when the YHA took it on.
 For many years it was extremely spartan, water being brought up a steep hill in a wheeled barrow and compost toilets.
 It was famous throughout the youth hostel network for its simple facilities and idyllic location.

 Quite though it seems, without the hordes of ramblers cascading out o the cities, the Lincolnshire Wolds remains an idyllic place for walking.
 The Vikings Way is an ideal long distance path ideal for exploring the area, and despite the demise of Woodys Top, the first two nights are catered for by Independent Hostels on the route.
 The Viking way starts on the Humber Estuary just south of Hull, easily reached by city bus from Hull Trinity Backpackers.
 It weaves its way along ancient footpaths through Claxby, where the Viking Centre is right on the route, and on across the Lincolnshire Wolds to continue on through Leicestershire and Rutland.

 A popular walking festival is held in the Lincolnshire Wolds each spring, very close to the Viking Centre.
 The Lincolnshire Wolds Walking Festival provides ten days of guided walks.
 This is a ready made walking holiday for any size of group when combined with a stay at the hostel.
 A partner festival is held each Autumn in the south of Lincolnshire, the Lincolnshire Walking Festival.